chrisgrieser/finder-vim-mode/README.md

     ```

 2. Activate the plugin: `Import` → `Enable`
-3. *Karabiner users:* If you already use Karabiner and have another modification affecting the `Capslock` key, that modification must come *below* the __Finder Vim Mode__ in the list of modifications.
+3. *Karabiner users:* If you already use Karabiner and have another modification affecting the `Capslock` key, the other modification must come *below* the __Finder Vim Mode__ in the list of modifications.
 (Karabiner prioritizes modifications further on top of the list.)
 4. *Alfred and Raycast users:* [Some additional setup may be needed.](#alfred-and-raycast-users)
 5. Open Finder, go the settings, create a tag named `vim-mark`, and move it to the *first* position in the list of tags.
 (This plugin basically re-purposes Finder's tag system to be used (local) marks.)